Timinator2000/Algorithm-X/docs/08-your-turn/09-futoshiki-solver.md

 Ultimately, an inequality identifies what must be true, and from that, it is easy to determine what cannot happen.
 If `a` < `b`, then making `a = 3` and `b = 2` is not allowed.

-??? question ": How do we tell Algorithm X certain things are not allowed?"
+??? question "How do we tell Algorithm X certain things are not allowed?"
     <div class="quiz" data-id="futoshiki_quiz2"></div>

 It looks like you will need some requirements to handle the mutual exclusivity created by each inequality.